 Surgery is the only effective treatment for removing cataracts.
 The procedure involves the removal of the clouded lens and replacing it with an artificial one known as an Intraocular Lens (IOL) to restore clear vision.
-Cataract surgery is performed on an out-patient basis and does not require an overnight stay in the hospital.
+Cataract surgery in Singapore is performed on an out-patient basis and does not require an overnight stay in the hospital.
 Here at Atlas Eye, we perform the following 2 cataract surgery procedures:

 1 Micro-incision Phacoemulsification Surgery